WHAT TO BRING

 New Zealand is a long, narrow country with mountains close to the sea.
 Because wind is often an issue, and the trout are large, most anglers prefer medium- or fast-action, nine-foot, #5 and #6-weight rods for trout fishing.
 Seven weights can come in handy for throwing streamers.

 Waders can be purchased here, but it’s less expensive to bring them.
 In a pinch I can provide a selection of common sizes, but as with your favorite clothing, you’ll be most comfortable with your own.
+Rental fees on waders and boots are $30 and $20 per person per day, respectively.

 If you want to bring a fly-tying kit to NZ, all natural ingredients, i.e., feathers or furs, require a license to import.
 You can apply for this a month before your trip.
 For a nominal fee, the Ministry of Agriculture & Fisheries can fumigate your fly tying materials, but this often takes them a week or more to process.
 And it requires a forwarding address.
 If you, like me, want a fly tying kit to decompress after international travel, you have a couple of options.
 You can stick to synthetics or bring a few items of commercial products with receipt in unopened packages and the customs folks are sometimes quite reasonable, particularly if the items are dyed.
 Always declare these items if you attempt to bring them in.